Anthony D. Jordan: Biography

 Jordan won the gold medal at the 1968 European Badminton Championships in mixed doubles with Susan Whetnall.
 He was appointed Member of the Order of the British Empire (MBE) in the 1970 Birthday Honours for services to badminton.
+Jordan died on 29 May 2025, at the age of 90.

-In later life, he partnered Welsh comedian Rhod Gilbert for leisurely play in West London.
-He appeared on an episode of Would I Lie to You? where Gilbert told this story.
+Welsh comedian Rhod Gilbert was a doubles partner with Jordan, relating his story on an episode of the BBC panel show Would I Lie to You?